Zuruuh/sora/README.md

 This project is separated into multiple separate `crates`.
-Apart from the obvious decoupling this provides, it helps with compilation time as we have less dependencies.
+Apart from the obvious decoupling this provides, it helps with compilation time as we have less dependencies (You can check the dependency tree with the `cargo tree` command).
 This means we can also adapt our models to multiple apps and back ends (re-using the same core logic for a graphql back end, a rest api, a cli, and a worker fetching excel sheets or whatever)

 Also something to note specifically on the domain representation, I have tried as much as possible to make invalid states impossible to obtain from another